edgedb/edgedb-js/docs/index.rst

   An overview of how to use this library in a TypeScript environment, including how to execute strongly typed queries.

+* :ref:`edgedb-js-typescript`

+  How to use EdgeQL's best-in-class, fully-typed query builder for TypeScript.

 * :ref:`edgedb-js-api-reference`

   APIs reference.